 However, there may be another reason for Barker's reluctance to relive the combat.
 Wars are noted for hyperbole.
 Defeats are minimized and successes exaggerated.
 In this war especially, the retaking of a few yards of blood-stained mud could be billed as a great victory.
 Accounts of aerial battles were no exception.
 In Barker's case, the greatest exaggeration came not from the military but rather the press.
 Nonetheless, details of the official citation, and even more so those of the combat report on which it was based, tend to raise eyebrows.
 The author of the latter wants us to believe that Barker engaged with some thirty hostile machines in two formations plus "another large formation of enemy aircraft".
 It was presumably this final phrase that gave the popular press the license it needed to print stories for decades to come that proclaim the battle of a lone pilot against sixty enemy aeroplanes.
 And it was presumably doubts about these numbers that made the author of the official citation avoid precise figures: instead, he used the phrase "large formation" three times.
 As Wayne Ralph noted many decades later, "Who was counting all those aircraft, more than 30 in all?"
 The official citation also omits the improbably short ranges at which Barker is supposed to have shot down his victims -- one at 10, one at "less than 5 yards", one at "2 to 3 yards".

 Nonetheless, even two weeks from the Armistice there still were large German formations flying on the Western Front.
-On October 28 Major Leman, Barker's immediate commander, produced a typed report indicating that his pilots, in one patrol of 13 aircraft, and over the course of two hours, had observed no fewer than four distinct formations of enemy scouts flying at altitudes ranging from 11,000 to 16,000 feet, the total number of aircraft adding up to 51.
-Oddly, in the same Squadron Record Book he had reported no enemy activity in the air on the previous day.
-His squadron had been flying at low altitude against ground targets; apparently there had been anti-aircraft fire, since "2/Lt.
+On October 28, the day after the epic aerial battle, Barker's immediate commander Major Leman wrote a report indicating that his pilots had observed no fewer than four distinct formations of enemy scouts flying at altitudes ranging from 11,000 to 16,000 feet, the total number of aircraft adding up to 51.
+It is interesting that in the same Squadron Record Book there is no mention of enemy activity in the air on the previous day, when Barker was shot down.
+On that day Leman's squadron had been flying at low altitude against ground targets near the western edge of the Mormal Forest, and the only resistance had come from anti-aircraft fire -- "2/Lt.
 Whittaker returned early with engine missing".
-Yet the morning of the 27th was the moment of Barker's epic fight, and even though the last event recorded was at 1700 hours, there is no mention of Barker, not even of a fact that must have been quite apparent: he had not returned to base.
+Barker's first combat was northeast of the forest, perhaps fifteen kilometres away.
+The last event that Leman recorded on that day was at 1700 hours, and he made no mention of Barker.
+He would have expected him to have landed in England.

-When Major Leman finally wrote his report, was it based as much on wishful thinking as witnessed fact?
+When Major Leman finally wrote his report of Barker's combat, was it based as much on wishful thinking as witnessed fact?
 It is suggestive that the details he gave of the enemy formations that Barker is supposed to have encountered are roughly similar to those observed by his pilots on the day that followed the combat, as described above.